 ❌ Failing to improve upon your retrospective process

 Sprint retrospectives help the entire team learn from each experience and improve.
 Doing them effectively means evaluating the retrospective itself, empowering voices, and listening to them.
-Additionally, don’t forget to hold them regularly or to include stakeholder and customer needs.

 We’re passionate about putting the needs of the customer first and foremost.
 Easy Agile builds products specifically designed for Jira users to help agile teams work more efficiently and effectively.